Bart De Wever: Immigration and crime

 In a 2018 op-ed for De Morgen De Wever wrote that the political left in Belgium had used a "a subtle form of moral blackmail" to promote an immigration policy that would lead to "the total degradation of the welfare state."
 He said that open borders undermines social security and wrote "Politicians must let the general interest prevail over personal conscience, however hard it may be."

 When discussing the theft of an ambulance in Antwerp by a gang of youths in a September 2024 interview with broadcaster VRT, De Wever linked Belgium's immigration policies to levels of crime and delinquency, arguing "The source of all the misery seems to me to be our migration policy, where we give many people who have little prospect access to our country."
 He argued young people of non-European immigrant backgrounds were "the same young people who hang around, intimidate or even sexually harass women, throw firecrackers and come out and act the beast on New Year's Eve."
-De Wever argued that to tackle to issue, he would introduce mandatory "citizen internships" where young people perform work for the city during high school and a zero tolerance law to prosecute assaulting government employees such as police officers, emergency responders and social workers.
+De Wever argued that to tackle the issue, he would introduce mandatory "citizen internships" where young people perform work for the city during high school and a zero tolerance law to prosecute assaulting government employees such as police officers, emergency responders and social workers.